 Other Requirements

-- 1. Proof of Valid Standard First Aid and CPR Level C - Proof of clear Vulnerable Sector Screening (VSS) completed within 6 months of the program start date.
+- 1. Proof of Valid Standard First Aid and CPR Level C - Proof of clear Vulnerable Sector Screening (VSS) completed within 6 months of the program start date. - 3.
+Proof of Covid-19 vaccine full vaccination status

 Other Requirements